JoaquinMateosBarroso/Causal-Inference/src/group-causation/README.md

 ## Installation

+This library has been tested using Python 3.9, and it is recommended to install it in this version.
 You can install the library via pip:
 ```sh
 pip install git+https://github.com/JoaquinMateosBarroso/group-causation
 ```